 Because PFO closure is a minimally invasive procedure, the recovery should be fairly quick with with minimal discomfort.
 If you or your child are having this procedure, you will receive detailed instructions about activity restrictions, incision care, medications, and follow-up appointments before you go home.

-Dignity Health - St. Rose Dominican's San Martin and Siena Campuses provide comprehensive patent foramen ovale closure in Las Vegas and Henderson, NV as a part of our cardiac services.
+Dignity Health - St. Rose Dominican's San Martin and Siena hospitals provide comprehensive patent foramen ovale closure in Las Vegas and Henderson, NV as a part of our cardiac services.